rustc_parse/parser/

 // check `R::SUPPORTS_CUSTOM_INNER_ATTRS`.)

-|| needs_tokens(ret.attrs())
+|| needs_tokens(&ret_attrs)

-// - We are in `capture_cfg` mode and there are `#[cfg]` or
+// - We are in "definite capture mode", which requires that there

-// `#[cfg_attr]` attributes.
-(During normal non-`capture_cfg`
+// are `#[cfg]` or `#[cfg_attr]` attributes.
+(During normal

-// attributes, because they're builtin.)
+// for those attributes, because they're builtin.)

 if !needs_collection {